-If you would like to complain about another passholder, the decision-making body will be usually be the employer of the person you are complaining about.
+If you would like to complain about another passholder, such as a contractor or member of the press the decision-making body will usually be the employer of the person you are complaining about.

 The helpline will ask you about your complaint and will capture the main details of it.
 This information will be passed to the ICGS team who will allocate the complaint to an independent investigator.
-You can let your line manager, HR service, trade union or another trusted individual know in confidence that you are involved in an ICGS complaint.
+You can let your line manager, HR service, trade union or another trusted supporter know in confidence that you are involved in an ICGS complaint.
 They can discuss any actions to support you during and after an investigation (e.g. temporary changes to working practices, hours, accompaniment to ICGS meetings during working hours).